cosmos72/stmx/README.md

   As described in the summary, transactions will commit if they return normally, while they will rollback if they signal an error or condition.

-  RETRY offers a third option: if invoked inside a transaction, it tells STMX that the transaction cannot complete immediately, for example because some data is not available, and instructs STMX to re-execute the transaction from scratch after the data has changed.
+  The `(retry)` function call offers a third option: if invoked inside a transaction, it tells STMX that the transaction cannot complete immediately, for example because some data is currently not available, and instructs STMX to re-execute the transaction from scratch after the data has changed.

-  How does RETRY know which data it should monitor for changes?
+  How does `(retry)` know which data it should monitor for changes?
-  Simple: it will monitor *all* transactional slots (i.e. slots of transactional objects) that were read since the beginning of the transaction and until (retry) was invoked.
+  Simple: it will monitor *all* transactional data (including slots of transactional objects) that were read since the beginning of the transaction and until `(retry)` was invoked.

-  With RETRY, reliable communication among threads is (hopefully) extremely simple to implement: one thread can read one (or more) transactional objects, checking for values that some other thread will write there, and just RETRY if no values are there yet.
+  With RETRY, reliable communication among threads is (hopefully) extremely simple to implement: one thread can read one (or more) transactional objects, checking for values that some other thread will write there, and just `(retry)` if no appropriate values are there yet.

 - `ORELSE` is a macro to combine two or more transactions as alternatives: if the first retries, the second will be executed and so on, until one